- Gateway to one of 3 exciting diplomas whose graduates continue to impact the media industry

 Want to try out different media disciplines before deciding on one?
 Join the Common Media Programme offered by Singapore’s original media school, established since 1989!

-Right from your first semester, you will learn to curate transmedia content by taking foundation modules such as storytelling techniques and persuasive communication, as well as ‘taster’ modules that will introduce you to the various media disciplines you can specialise in later.
+Right from your first semester, you will learn to curate transmedia content by taking foundation modules such as media writing & storytelling and introduction to film & media, as well as ‘taster’ modules that will introduce you to the various media disciplines you can specialise in later.
 You will gain skills in using emerging technologies for content creation across multiple platforms.
 You will also discover your strengths, aspirations and career goals through the Career & Professional Preparation module.
-All this will prepare you to be a multi-platform media professional with the skills to impact the community for good!
+All this will prepare you to be a multi-hyphenate media professional to seize many exciting opportunities!

 What’s more, there will be no exams in this course – only projects that can be used for your portfolio.

-At the end of your first semester, you will get to choose one of our 3 exciting diplomas – Mass Communication, Film, Sound & Video or Media Post-Production – all of which will provide industry-relevant learning through masterclasses by media professionals, capstone projects sponsored by industry, and local or overseas internships.
+At the end of your first semester, you can choose one of our 3 exciting diplomas: Mass Communication, Film, Sound & Video or Media Post-Production.
+All our media diplomas are designed to provide industry-relevant and real-world learning via internships and industry projects.

 Highlights of CMP